-As a foreign correspondent, she has written for such venues as The Baltimore Sun and American Journalism Review, reporting from Argentina, India, Nepal, Cuba, and China.
-Cavanaugh Simpson earned her MA from Hopkins' Writing Seminars, and her MFA in Creative Nonfiction from Goucher College, fall 2017.
-She is a recent recipient of the Andrew W. Mellon Foundation Arts Innovation Grant to foster the next generation of Scientist Essayists.
-Cavanaugh Simpson is currently at work on a book exploring the evolution of digital culture and counterculture.
+As a foreign correspondent, she has written for such venues as The Baltimore Sun and American Journalism Review, reporting from Argentina, India, Nepal, China and Cuba.
+Cavanaugh Simpson earned her BS from the University of Maryland College Park; MA from Hopkins' Writing Seminars; and her MFA in Creative Nonfiction from Goucher College.
+She is a recent recipient of the Andrew W. Mellon Foundation Arts Innovation Grant to foster the next generation of scientist essayists; and her Hopkins master's thesis was supported by a Goldsmith Research Award from Harvard University's Joan Shorenstein Center.
+Cavanaugh Simpson, who has also won a Johns Hopkins Excellence in Teaching award, is currently at work on a book exploring the evolution of digital culture and counterculture.